top of page

 Previously, she served as managing editor of Atlanta magazine.

-She's taught writing to undergraduate and graduate students in Mercer University's Academic Resource Center Online Writing Lab, and was named University of Georgia's Cox Institute for Journalism Innovation, Management and Leadership's Industry Fellow for 2023.
+Elsewhere, she's taught writing to undergraduate and graduate students in Mercer University's Academic Resource Center Online Writing Lab, and was named University of Georgia's Cox Institute for Journalism Innovation, Management and Leadership's Industry Fellow for 2023.
 She now serves on the Institute's Advisory Board.

-Her tenure in journalism is rooted in the Black Press.
+Whittaker's tenure in journalism is rooted in the Black Press.
 She began as an Editorial Intern in 2002 for Black Voice News newspaper in her hometown of Riverside, California.

 Immediately following, she worked in the same capacity with the D.C.-based Heldref Publications (now Taylor & Francis), an academic publisher of 40 humanities and scientific journals and The Washington Post in conjunction with Newsweek magazine (formerly WPNI) for the Metro, Education and Health desks, before returning to the Black Press via the National Newspaper Publishers Association (NNPA) as a National Correspondent.